BREXIT – Guidance for Employers July 2017

 For UK citizens working for you at the moment in another EU country, they would be well advised to consider whether they are eligible to obtain citizenship of that EU country possibly on account of their work, residence or family connections such as through marriage etc. This will then preserve their position in that EU country, once the UK formally leaves the EU, should you wish to continue employing them there.

-For advice on anything contained in this article or any other issue related to Brexit or immigration generally, please get in touch with Sohan Sidhu by email at email@example.com or by telephone on +44 (0)1284 763333.
+Please get in touch with Sohan Sidhu by email at firstname.lastname@example.org or by telephone on +44 (0)1284 763333 for advice on any of these issues.